emiliano-ma/rock_paper_scissors/README.md

-User story 1
+Requirements into User Stories:

-as a player
+As a player
-in order to challenge the computer
+In order to express my choice
-I need to be able to chose a weapon and expect the computer to chose one too.
+I need to be able to select rp o s

+As a player
+In order to compete with the computer
+I'd need The computer to randomly choose 1

+As a player
+In order to see who the winner is
+I should see the result displayed on screen

 -intention of the app